Modern vehicles are equipped with many drive modes designed to give you a customized experience based on your needs.

-Urban travel is ideal for Eco Mode because you typically aren’t trying to accelerate fast and you are driving slower.
-Considering these situations often use the most fuel, it seems the perfect chance to try out Eco Mode.
+Urban travel is ideal for Eco Mode, because you typically aren’t trying to accelerate fast, and you are driving slower.
+Considering these situations often use the most fuel, it seems the perfect chance to try out this driving mode.

 While it is okay to drive with Eco Mode activated at all times, you will likely find that it’s not ideal.
 There will be times when you demand more from your vehicle than what it can give you while the power is being harnessed.

 It would seem that anything altering the performance of the engine could cause damage.
 You might even be scared to push down on the accelerator with the Eco Mode button activated.
 However, I haven’t seen any evidence that suggests Eco Mode is damaging.